aces/Loris/docs/API/LorisRESTAPI.md

 # 4.0 Imaging Data

-The imaging data mostly lives in the `/candidates/$CandID/$Visit` portion of the REST API namespaces, but is defined in a separate section of this document for clarity purposes.
+The imaging data mostly lives in the `/candidates/$CandID/$Visit` portion of the REST API namespace, but is defined in a separate section of this document for clarity purposes.

 ## 4.1 Candidate Images
 ```